-It’s harvest season — time for autumn colours, crisp evenings, turkey and pumpkin pie — and appeals from your local food bank.
+It’s Thanksgiving — time for autumn colours, crisp evenings, turkey and pumpkin pie — and appeals from your local food bank.
 But how can it be that in one of the richest and most-favoured countries in the world, people are going hungry?

-In Vancouver, the Greater Vancouver Food Bank Society helps feed more than 25,000 people each week; when it was founded in 1982 (to address the effects of the recession of the time), it served 200 people.
+In Vancouver, the Greater Vancouver Food Bank Society helps feed more than 27,500 people each week.
+When it was founded in 1982 (to address the effects of the recession of the time), it served 200 people.

 What we have isn’t enough, according to Who’s Hungry: Faces of Hunger.
 In cities such as Toronto, shelter costs are so high that for many people on social assistance, people with disabilities, refugees, new immigrants, seniors and, increasingly, the working poor, there isn’t enough money left over for food.
-Toronto food bank clients spend an average of 71% of their incomes on shelter, leaving an average of $5.83 per person, per day for everything else, including food, says the report.
+Toronto food bank clients spend an average of 69% of their incomes on rent and utilities, leaving an average of $7.33 per person, per day for everything else, including food, says the report.
 Daily Bread is part of an umbrella group lobbying the provincial government to establish a housing benefit for low-income individuals and families, to help address this issue.
+In Montreal, where shelter isn’t as expensive as in Toronto or Vancouver, the issue is the rising cost of food.

 Here’s what you can do to fight hunger in your community:

-Start a donation habit.
 Food banks are always asking for donations of things like baby formula, tuna and peanut butter, as these are high-need, high-nutrition items, and they tend to get lots of volunteers to sort donations.
-But the volume of donated food rises and falls with the seasons, and many food banks frequently face empty shelves.
+But the volume of donated food rises and falls with the seasons, and many food banks frequently face empty shelves, and have to turn people away.
 Think about adding a “food bank” category to your weekly grocery list, and donating consistently throughout the year.

-Give your time.
 Your local food bank needs hands to receive, sort and shelve the food coming in, and to prepare and distribute the food boxes going out.
+You could also organize a food drive – it could be something as simple as asking people to bring non-perishable food items to a special event, then delivering them to your local food bank.